-Cara Monachino, BS graduated with honors from the State University of New York at Fredonia in May of 2013 with a Bachelor of Arts in Psychology, and minors in Visual Arts and Sociology.
+Cara Monachino, MS completed her graduate training at Nazareth College of Rochester in the Creative Arts Therapy program in May, 2015.
+She graduated with honors from the State University of New York at Fredonia in May of 2013 with a Bachelor of Arts in Psychology, and minors in Visual Arts and Sociology.
 There, she was involved in four honor societies, as well as a member of several campus-run organizations.
 While completing her degree, Cara experienced working with adolescents as a School Counseling Intern and with adults with developmental disabilities as an Artistic Student Intern.
-Presently, Cara will complete her graduate training at Nazareth College of Rochester in the Creative Arts Therapy program in May 2015.
-Her current clinical experiences involve working as a Graduate Art Therapy Intern with refugee children, as well as with adults who have physical, mental, and developmental disabilities.

-Erin Popcun, BS is currently attending Nazareth College of Rochester, pursuing a Masters of Science in Creative Arts Therapy and expects to graduate in May 2015.
-She received a Bachelor of Science in Interdisciplinary Arts For Children from State University of New York, College at Brockport in May 2012.
+Her current clinical experiences involve working as a Intern with refugee children, as well as with adults who have physical, mental, and developmental disabilities.
+Erin Popcun, MS completed her graduate training at Nazareth College of Rochester in the Creative Arts Therapy program in May, 2015.
+She received a Bachelor of Science in Interdisciplinary Arts For Children from State University of New York, College at Brockport in May, 2012.
 Erin's work has been exhibited in a local recycled art show and she has had work published in Cabbages & Kings (2007-2008), a literary and arts magazine for student artists and writers.
 Erin is a veteran of the United States Navy.
 After serving her country, she began work with the Developmentally Delayed and hopes to continue to work with this population as an Art Therapist, supporting their needs and fostering growth.
 Her current clinical experience includes work with Veterans suffering from PTSD and Traumatic Brain Injuries.

-Julie Riley, MS received her Masters of Science in Creative Arts Therapy from Nazareth College of Rochester in May, 2008.
+Julie Riley, MS received her Master of Science in Creative Arts Therapy from Nazareth College of Rochester in May, 2008.
 She also earned a BFA (2004) in Visual Media from Rochester Institute of Technology.
-Julie also explored her interest in cross-cultural trends by co-leading art therapy programs at the International Child Art Foundation's World Child Art Festival in 2007 and participating in an interna¬tional internship in Tanzania, Africa in August, 2007 working with adolescent detainees.
+Julie also explored her interest in cross-cultural trends by co-leading art therapy programs at the International Child Art Foundation's World Child Art Festival in 2007 and participating in an international internship in Tanzania, Africa in August, 2007 working with adolescent detainees.
 Currently, she is establishing an art therapy career in Houston, Texas.

-Stella A. Stepney, MS, ATR-BC, LCAT is a Registered and Board Certified Art Therapist.
-She is licensed by New York State as a Creative Arts Therapist and holds a New York State Teaching Certification in Art Edu- cation.
+Stella A. Stepney, MS, ATR- BC, LCAT is a Registered and Board Certified Art Therapist.
+She is licensed by New York State as a Creative Arts Therapist and holds a New York State Teaching Certification in Art Education.
 Ms. Stepney has worked professionally in the field of Art Therapy as a clinician, educator, and independent practitioner.
 As a published author, her literary contributions to the field of art therapy include Art Therapy with Students at Risk: Introducing Art Therapy into an Alternative Learning Environment for Adolescents (2001) and Art Therapy with Students at Risk: Fostering Resilience and Growth Through Self-Expression (2010).
-Ms. Stepney is a member of the adjunct faculty of Saint-Mary-of-the Woods College in Terre Haute, IN and Nazareth College in Rochester, NY.
-She has served the American Art Therapy Association (AATA) as Chair of the Multicultural Committee and a member of the Education Program Approval Board.
-Currently, she serves the Association as a Director on the Board of Directors.
-Ms. Stepney is a member of the American Counseling Association, the Association for Creativity in Counseling, and the Association for Multicultural Counseling and Development.
+Ms. Stepney is a member of the adjunct faculty of Saint-Mary-of-the Woods College in Terre Haute, IN.
+She has served the American Art Therapy Association (AATA) as Chair of the Multicultural Committee, a member of the Education Program Approval Board and as a Director on the Board of Directors.
+Ms. Stepney is a member of the American Counseling Association, the for Creativity in Counseling, and the Association for Multicultural Counseling and Development.
 Ms. Stepney is recognized in Aetna's 2013 African American History Calendar, Complementary and Alternative Medicine: Celebrating African Americans Practicing Physical and Alternative Healing, for her work in the field of Art Therapy.